mercoglianoisidoro/cheatsheet/container-and-microservices.md

 A microservice is a self-contained piece of business functionality with clear interfaces.
 From a strategy perspective, microservices architecture essentially follows the Unix philosophy of "Do one thing and do it well".

-### Some advantages over monolithic system

-- reliability
-- agility
-- simplicity
-- better scaling (each service can scale with the approach that suit it the best)
-- easy to monitor

-The introduction of formal API provide a reliable contract among microservices.

-### Some disadvantages

-- more complicate
-  - debugging
-  - communication between services
-- design and architecture can be more complex

 ## Container versus Microservices